Quantitative Convergence for Sequential Interacting Diffusions via Incremental Relative Entropy: Introduction and main results

-Under standard assumptions, the system \eqref{eq:Classical_IPS} is (label-)exchangeable, and the propagation of chaos theory shows that as $N\to\infty$, the empirical measure $\mu^N_t$ and the law of a tagged particle converge to the McKean--Vlasvo limit:
+Under standard assumptions, the system \eqref{eq:Classical_IPS} is (label-)exchangeable, and the propagation of chaos theory shows that as $N\to\infty$, the empirical measure $\mu^N_t$ and the law of a tagged particle converge to the McKean--Vlasov limit:

 equivalently, $\bar\rho_t$ solves the nonlinear Fokker--Planck equation